Marketing the Rainbow

 Click on pictures for larger image.

-Amstel is a Dutch brewery founded in 1870 in Amsterdam.
+Amstel is a Dutch beer brand founded in 1870 in Amsterdam.
 It was taken over by Heineken International in 1968.
 The brand was named after the Amstel River, that gives Amsterdam it's name.
 Originally, Amstel beers were mostly consumed in Amsterdam.
 The expansion outside the city ran more or less parallel to the development of the Dutch railway network.
 Agents were appointed in towns along new railway lines.
 As from 1883, Amstel beers were also exported to Great Britain and the Dutch East Indies.
 In 1926, Amstel consisted of a third of the Dutch beer exports.
 In the 1950s they were the first Dutch brewery to export beer in cans.

 Heineken offers several beers under the Amstel brand.
 Amstel Lager uses predominantly light pilsner malt, sold in 75 countries.
 Amstel Light is a 3.5% Alcohol by Volume (ABV) pale lager sold in the USA and The Netherlands.
 In France a beer called Amstel Free, with minimal alcohol content is produced.
 A non-alcoholic beer, Amstel Zero, can be purchased in the Netherlands, Greece, Egypt and few other countries.
 Amstel Ultra Light is a beer made by Heineken Mexico for the Mexican market.

 They started off a bit better in the US, where Amstel Light was positioned as Heineken's light beer.
 In 2002 they ran this 'bisexual" ad.
 "At Amstel Light, we believe in having the best of both worlds... especially when it comes to beer."
 This commercial is rare in its straightforward and non-judgmental approach to bisexuality.
 Of course, it also appeals to straight males' lesbian fantasies.

 The designs were made by creative strategist Pedro Capellão and Hands.Ag Agency.